cssobj/cssobj/README.md

 Then all your `div` (current and future added!) will have the new rule.

-The performance will only depend on the browser's CSSOM engine.
+The performance is optimized, only updating changed prop, keep others **untouched**!

 ### Case 3: you want @media rule work in old Browsers